Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 You have to kind of be willing to compromise in terms of like long relationships.
 Again, I don’t know if we’re talking like dating and that kind of stuff but that’s how I would answer in terms of like a business partner relationship because we were best friends since high school.

 Jewel: But we’ve known each other since grade 8.
 Since, we were like 12 and 13 years old.

 Auret: But that kind of like friend relationship is different.
-It’s a different kind of tone from actually working together.
+It’s a different kind of tone from working together.
 We’re both so passionate about this business and we share common goals.
 I think that’s another important thing is to realize that you share a common goal and that you’re on the same team.

-Once you get into a fight or an argument, it feels like you’re on different team and we don’t want the same things but you actually do and it’s the fact that you care about it so much and you’re so passionate about it that it causes this turmoil.
+Once you get into a fight or an argument, it feels like you’re on a different team and we don’t want the same things but you do and it’s the fact that you care about it so much and you’re so passionate about it that it causes this turmoil.

 Jewel: In the beginning, when we first started this whole entrepreneurial journey, we just wanted to make as much money as possible as fast possible.
 That’s what we wanted.
 We just wanted to be entrepreneurs.

 The internet world and social media weren’t that popping yet and now it’s evolved into where we want to help as many people as we can.
 Specifically, we want to help people with their YouTube channels.
 People want to start channels and get their message out.